Soodabeh Salem

-Soodabeh Salem (also Sudabeh Salam, سودابه سالم, born 1954 in Tehran) is an Iranian musician, piano player and the conductor of Iran's Children Orchestra.
+Soodabeh Salem (also Sudabeh Salam, سودابه سالم, born 1954 in Tehran, Iran) is an Iranian musician, piano player, and the conductor of Iran's Children Orchestra.

-Salem succeeded in founding an orchestra to promote Children's music despite numerous difficulties.
-Her orchestra's performance was praised in Fajr Music Festival (2007).
+Salem succeeded in founding an orchestra to promote children's music despite numerous difficulties.
+Her orchestra's performance was praised in the Fajr Music Festival (2007).

-She designed and taught music therapy classes for children of Bam.
+She designed and taught music therapy classes for children of Bam, Iran.
 She has also collaborated with UNICEF for one year.